capogreco/voice.assembly.fm/spec.md

 ## Overview

 Voice.Assembly.FM is a distributed vocal synthesis platform that transforms audience members' phones into components of a collective choir.
-The system combines precise timing control via ES-8 Eurorack interface, WebRTC peer-to-peer networking, and sophisticated formant/zing synthesis to create harmonically-related vocal textures that sum acoustically in the performance space.
+The system is designed around tight synchronisation between a Eurorack rig (via the Expert Sleepers ES-8) and WebRTC-connected mobile devices, using sophisticated formant/zing synthesis to create harmonically-related vocal textures that sum acoustically in the performance space.

-**Core Concept**: The performer controls harmonic and temporal parameters through Eurorack CV and a Monome Grid, while 12-24 audience members' phones synthesize vocal sounds using shared timing and stochastic harmonic variation.
+**Core Concept**: The performer steers harmonic and temporal parameters from a browser-based control surface that also acts as the ES-8 bridge, ensuring the Eurorack patch and the distributed phone ensemble share a coherent transport and harmonic program.
+While the current build mirrors its software phasor out to the ES-8, the system roadmap keeps hardware synchronisation as a first-class target, with 12-24 audience phones generating stochastic harmonic variations that align with the Eurorack timing domain.
-The result is distributed synthesis with acoustic summing in physical space.

 ## System Architecture

 ### High-Level Components

 1. **Ctrl Client** (Performer's browser)
-   - ES-8 CV input/output via WebUSB
-   - Monome Grid integration for HRG control
    - WebRTC master for network coordination
    - Parameter broadcast and timing control
+   - ES-8 CV I/O path (current release mirrors phasor/clock; next milestone adds
+     1V/oct sequencing and hardware timing capture)
+   - Planned Monome Grid support for tactile HRG editing

 2. **Synth Clients** (Audience phones)
    - Minimal UI: gesture to enable audio + XY oscilloscope